ilirgusija/ilirgusija/README.md

 - 👋 Hi, I’m @ilirgusija
-- 👀 I’m interested in machine learning,
+- 👀 I’m interested in mathematics, stochastic control and robotics,
-- 🌱 I’m currently learning how to build and host a website using a variety of technologies
+- 🌱 I’m currently learning how to conduct mathematics research in an effective way,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything cool!
 - 📫 How to reach me:
--     email: ilirgusija@gmail.com
+-     email: ilirgusija {at} gmail {dot} com

 <!---
 ilirgusija/ilirgusija is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.